chris-sanders/chris-sanders.github.io/_posts/2018-05-05-block-device-in-containers.md

 Removing devices requires additional thought.
 If you are permanently removing the device you must also remove it from the LXD profile.
-LXD will not start a container if a device is defined but not available to mount in the container.
+LXD will not start a container if a device is defined and not available to mount in the container.
 The container will continue to run however if a device which was mounted during boot is no longer available.
 Additionally, since devices are mounted by their /dev/sdX path you must account for the device renaming when the host is